You know your landing pages are a crucial cog in the conversion funnel.

 Much like the other tools we’ve covered so far, Instapage benefits from an extremely simple, user-friendly interface.
 You won’t need a month to figure the software out.

 But one of the features that sets the platform apart from its competitors is its focus on teamwork.
-While most landing page builders make it easy for one person to edit and customize a page, Instapage is designed to make collaboration easy.
+While most landing page builders make it easy for one person to edit and customize a landing page, Instapage is designed to make collaboration easy.

 Instead of providing feedback and suggesting edits in a third-party project management tool, teams can add instant feedback and markups to page drafts.
 They can also make real-time edits to make sure that everyone is always on the same page.